biozal/NewWorld/Races.md

 Four major groups of dwarves exist in the New World.

   - **East Coast**:  The dwarves from the East Coast came to the lands with the humans, gnomes, halfings, tiefling during the pilgrimage from the old land.
-Once arriving in Echor the dwarves spread to the north and south of the lands - some taking to the mountains of Calmarnock while others ventured into the Frozen Lands.
+Once arriving in Echor the dwarves spread to the north and south of the lands - some taking to the mountains of Donnar Mugdor while others ventured into the Frozen Lands.
 These dwarves are also called the "Hill Dwarves" in the Players Handbook.

   - **West Coast**:  The dwarves from the West Coast came to the lands with the elves, gnomes, and tiefling from the lands of Eshiya in the Old World.
 These dwarves are also called the "Mountain Dwarves" in the Players Handbook.